lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_01.md

 11 They will perish, but you remain forever.
 They will wear out like old clothing.
 12 You will fold them up like a cloak
 and discard them like old clothing.
-But you are always the same;you will live forever.”
+But you are always the same; you will live forever.”

 ----